Table of contents

 Two mandates for external audit

-PwC, London has held the Security Audit mandate since September 2003.
-In 2016 their mandate for third-party assurance reporting (ISAE 3000) was renewed for three years, to end in 2019.
-For the 2019 calendar year, SWIFT is providing standalone ISAE 3000 Type 2 reports for SWIFTNet and FIN, the Interface Products, T2S, Alliance Lite2 and other services.
-Each report includes PwC’s opinion on the design adequacy and operating effectiveness of the control activities that help achieve the control objectives in the areas of risk management, security management, technology management, resilience and user communication (in line with CPMI IOSCO’s Principles for Financial Market Infrastructures).
+Deloitte, Belgium holds the Security Audit mandate since January 2020.
+Their mandate for third-party assurance reporting (ISAE 3000) was established for three years, to end in 2022.
+For the 2020 calendar year, SWIFT is providing standalone ISAE 3000 Type 2 reports for SWIFTNet and FIN, the Interface Products, T2S, Alliance Lite2 and other services.
+Each report includes Deloitte’s opinion on the design adequacy and operating effectiveness of the control activities that help achieve the control objectives in the areas of risk management, security management, technology management, resilience and user communication (in line with CPMI IOSCO’s Principles for Financial Market Infrastructures).
 Deloitte’s mandate runs until March 2023 and covers the 2020, 2021 and 2022 calendar years.